charming-art/charming/README.md

 <img src="./img/example-noise.png" width=640 />

-Simple components gain power through composition, you can even define more complex shape to extend Charming's features while maintaining a consistent API style and cohesive architecture.
+Simple components gain power through composition, more complex shape can be defined to extend Charming's features while maintaining a consistent API style and cohesive architecture.
 [For example](https://observablehq.com/@pearmini/bar), to define and use a barY shape to plot a bar chart:

 ```js
 app.data(data).append(barY, {